 ‘n_E’ is the number of energies measured.
 (10-20 maybe the optimal)

-‘d(eV)’ is energy resolution/bias modulation.. (the unit is eV) (magnitude is about 0.001-0.002eV)
+‘d(eV)’ is energy smearing. (the unit is eV) (magnitude is about 0.001-0.002eV)

 Then click ‘check!’ button after confirming that it is correct.
-You will gain the energy band, energy gap and spectral density after calculation.
+The calculated normal state dispersion, energy gap, and spectral density function will be displayed.

 Finally, click ‘calculate!’ button.
-The spectral density function and the BQPI pattern corresponding to each energy will be output.
+The spectral density function and the BQPI pattern corresponding to each energy will be displayed.
 At the same time, the current calculation process can be viewed in the main interface of MATLAB.

+Show a screen snapshot of the GUI here.

+5.Reference

-5.Balatsky, Alexander V., Ilya Vekhter, and Jian-Xin Zhu.
+Balatsky, Alexander V., Ilya Vekhter, and Jian-Xin Zhu.
 "Impurity-induced states in conventional and unconventional superconductors."
 Reviews of Modern Physics 78.2 (2006): 373.

 Wang, Qiang-Hua, and Dung-Hai Lee.
 "Quasiparticle scattering interference in high-temperature superconductors."
 Physical Review B 67.2 (2003): 020511.